-AV proposes that the grant of the exemption be subject to the following mandatory conditions, which are based upon operating conditions set forth for operation of UAS by public entities pursuant to Certificates of Waiver or Authorization, with additional restrictions:
+AV proposes that the grant of the exemption be subject to the following mandatory conditions, which are based upon operating conditions set forth for operation of UAS by public entities pursuant to Certificates of Waiver or Authorization, the conclusions of the Remote Area UAS Safety Case Assessment, and with additional restrictions:

-- All operations to occur in Class G or Class E airspace. - Operations to avoid congested or populated areas, which are depicted in yellow on VFR charts. - Operations to be conducted over private or controlled-access property. - Permission from land owner/controller required before commencing any flight. - Operations to occur during Visual Flight Rules Meteorological Conditions (VMC). - Aircraft to remain within Visual Line of Sight (VLOS). - Operations to occur during daylight hours. - Above Ground Level (AGL) altitude to be restricted to 400 feet. - All operations conducted in vicinity of airport to remain more than 2.5 NM from centerline azimuth of runway centerline measured from runway thresholds. - Operator will file a NOTAM for each flight. - All required authorizations and permits will be obtained from territorial, state, county, or city jurisdictions, including local law enforcement, fire, or other governmental agencies.
+- All operations to occur in Class E or Class G airspace over areas with a population density of 360 persons per square mile or less.
+Some Class D airspace may be used on a case-by-case basis and would be further defined during the COA process. - Operations to be conducted over private or controlled-access property to limit the number of persons not associated with the operations placed at risk. - Permission from land owner/controller required before commencing any flight. - Operations to occur during Visual Flight Rules Meteorological Conditions (VMC). - Aircraft to remain within Visual Line of Sight (VLOS). - Operations to occur during daylight hours. - Above Ground Level (AGL) altitude to be restricted to 400 feet.

-5 A copy of the COA for Alaska operations is attached as Exhibit 2.
+6 A copy of the COA for Alaska operations is attached as Exhibit 2.

-6 The North Slope SOP identifies requirements and describes procedures for the AV Digital Imaging and Mapping team to coordinate, plan, and conduct imaging operations for services in support of BP Exploration Alaska North Slope, Alaska.
+7 The North Slope SOP identifies requirements and describes procedures for the AV Digital Imaging and Mapping team to coordinate, plan, and conduct imaging operations for services in support of BP Exploration Alaska North Slope, Alaska.
 AV submits the North Shore SOP to illustrate to the FAA that AV takes the safety of its Puma operations very seriously.
-AV intends to supplement its application with a Standard Operating Procedures manual for operations in remote areas of CONUS as soon as possible.
+AV intends to supplement its application with a Standard Operating Procedures manual for operations in the three remote areas described below as soon as possible.